juansuero/randomchord/README.md

 # Random Guitar Chord Picker

-This is a simple Streamlit application that picks a random guitar chord from the website [All Guitar Chords](https://www.all-guitar-chords.com) and provides a link to view the chord.
+This is a simple Streamlit application that picks a random guitar chord from the website [All Guitar Chords](https://www.all-guitar-chords.com) and displays the chord name, diagram, and a link to view all variations on the website.

 ## Description

 The application fetches a list of guitar chords from the All Guitar Chords website and randomly selects one.
-When the user clicks the "Pick a Random Chord" button, a link to the randomly selected chord is displayed.
+When the user clicks the "Pick a Random Chord" button, the chord name, diagram, and a link to view all variations are displayed.

 ## Installation